 And when it does, you'll have the capital to take it—because The Arbiter kept you out of the traps.

-Four voices.
+Seven voices.
 One verdict.
 Final confirmation.